karatelabs/karate/karate-gatling/README.md

 On the karate side, after scenario involving a [`karateFeature()`](#karatefeature) completes, the variables  are passed onto [`karateFeature()`](#karatefeature) invocations as indicated in the [simulation example](src/test/scala/mock/CatsCreateReadSimulation.scala) - in the read `id` from the one defined post create.

+Also see [chaining](#chaining) - where Karate variables created in one `Scenario` can flow into others in advanced Gatling set-ups.

 ### Gatling Session
 The [Gatling session](https://gatling.io/docs/current/session/session_api/) attributes and `userId` would be available in a Karate variable under the name-space `__gatling`.
 So you can refer to the user-id for the thread as follows: